OazizDAO/app-public/README.md

 *c) NFT Memory minting*

 Once your event is verified, you will be available to mint NFTs dedicated to the event you created.
 You will have to add some descriptions for your NFT or a collection, upload one or several NFTs, and make sure to check everything thoroughly - once you click on the ‘Mint NFT(s)’ button, you can't undo the process.
 As mentioned above, it's free of charge.
-Data is going to be stored on IPFS.z, as well as on Polygon mainnet in a transaction form.
+Data is going to be stored on IPFS, as well as on Polygon mainnet in a transaction form.

 *d) NFT Memory distribution*